Summary

 - Clinical importance of positioning.

-- Technical impact on veterinary diagnostic accuracy.
+- Technical impact on the accuracy of veterinary diagnosis.

 Introduction